 CONSTRUCTION ACCIDENTS IN HOUSTON, TEXAS

 Houston, Texas, is a bustling metropolis with a thriving construction industry.
 The demand for new buildings and infrastructure projects has increased significantly in recent years with a growing population and a booming economy.
 While construction work can be rewarding and lucrative, it is also a high-risk profession that can be dangerous if safety measures are not adequately followed.
 This blog will discuss the risks associated with Houston, Texas, construction work and how accidents can be prevented.
+Houston Construction Safety Measures

-Construction Accidents in Houston, Texas
+Construction Accidents in Houston, Texas Houston Construction Safety Measures

 Construction work can be inherently dangerous due to heavy machinery, power tools, and materials.
 According to the Bureau of Labor Statistics, in 2020, there were 1,060 fatalities in the construction industry in the United States, most of which were caused by falls, struck-by incidents, electrocutions, and caught-in/between accidents.
 In Houston, Texas, numerous accidents in recent years have resulted in injuries and fatalities.